hoonsubin/linux-init-package/README.md

 # linux-init-package
- a shell script that installs a set of developer tools for a new linux box
+A shell script that installs a set of developer tools for a new linux box.
+Currently it's optimized for Debian/Ubuntu and Kali-linux.

 ## How to install